TABLE OF CONTENTS

 A dashboard is used to gain an overview or insight into a resource.
 A dashboard is not a resource in itself.
 It is created based on a dashboard template in the context of a resource, typically a container.
 The user can navigate between dashboards and thus switch to another container.
 This can be thought of as a context switch.

 Dashboards are rendered based on a dashboard template.
 A dashboard template has zero or more widgets.
 It also has one or more filters to select resources.
-The first filter of the dashboard template is supposed to have a group-by expression that yields the resources (e. g. ventilation plants) for which the dashboard template should be renderable.
-In order to create a dashboard template for a pre- determined fixed set of resources, the result set of this filter can optionally be saved, so that the filter is not re-evaluated at runtime (compare to KPI Template).
+In order to create a dashboard template for a pre-determined fixed set of resources, the result set of this filter can optionally be saved, so that the filter is not re-evaluated at runtime (compare to KPI Template).

 Data Source Type